integreat-io/integreat/README.md

 http verbs, as for REST, these endpoints will address different databases and different database operations (through the transporter).

+> [!NOTE]
-> Note: This is not to say that Integreat requires you to set up endpoints
+> This is not to say that Integreat requires you to set up endpoints
 > exactly as described in these examples, it might be that you would like to set
 > up an endpoint that handles many of these cases.
 The intention here is just to
 > give you an understanding of what an endpoint is in Integreat.